 Adult Training and Development

-Adult Training and Development is one of our graduate specializations, designed to help you achieve your professional goals by making your job search more focused and less overwhelming.
-Specializations can prepare you for leadership positions in various sectors.
-Our Adult Training and Development specialization is designed for those seeking to work in settings that focus on training or teaching adults.
+Adult Training and Development is one of our graduate certifications, designed to help you achieve your professional goals by making your job search more focused and less overwhelming.
+Certifications can prepare you for leadership positions in various sectors.
+Our Adult Training and Development Certification is designed for those seeking to work in settings that focus on training or teaching adults.
 Potential work environments include personnel development, consulting, and corporate training.
-We offer this specialization on the graduate level only as a complement to our Master of Science in Human Relations and Business, Master of Arts in Professional Development, and Master of Science in Human Resource Training and Development programs.
+We offer this certification on the graduate level only as a complement to our Master of Science in Human Relations and Business, Master of Arts in Professional Development, and Master of Science in Human Resource Training and Development programs.

 What Are the Requirements?

-The Adult Training and Development specialization, focused on teaching and training adults in a corporate setting, requires 12 credit hours comprising specific courses, including:
+The Adult Training and Development Certification, focused on teaching and training adults in a corporate setting, requires 12 credit hours comprising specific courses, including: